CyberFriend6/CyberFriend6/README.md

 **`Software Engineering`** **`Game Development`** **`Generative AI`**

 A programmer looking for internship or full-time employment opportunity to further develop my professional skills and experience for software development.
 I know how to program in C++, Java, Python and Lua, but more proficient in C++.
-I have a passion for coding.
 <p align="left">